Understanding ADHD Symptoms

 - Rule-outs of other medical or psychological conditions

-Because symptoms can overlap with anxiety, learning disorders, or trauma responses, it’s essential to receive a comprehensive assessment.
+Because symptoms can overlap with anxiety, learning disorders, or trauma responses, a comprehensive assessment is essential.

 Impact of ADHD on Daily Functioning

 ADHD does not only affect focus.
-It can influence every part of a person’s life, including:
+It can influence every part of your life:

-Understanding the condition — and learning that these traits are not moral failings — can be life-changing for individuals who have spent years undiagnosed.
+Understanding the condition — and learning that these traits are not moral failings — can be life-changing for people who have spent years undiagnosed.

 Treatment and Support Options